parnapraveen/Biomedical-AI-Agent/README.md

 This enhancement introduces session history tracking, allowing the agent to remember past turns in a conversation.
 By providing the LLM with context from previous questions and answers, the agent can better understand follow-up questions and generate more coherent and accurate responses in multi-turn interactions.
 This leads to improved performance on related questions within a single session.

+The benchmark dataset in `evaluation_metrics/golden_dataset.json` now contains linked multi-turn conversations (e.g., “What genes are associated with Hypertension?” followed by “Which drugs treat it?”).
+These scenarios ensure that the Conversation Memory flag has measurable impact during evaluation.

 ### Chain-of-Thought Reasoning Enhancement (NEW)

 This enhancement integrates chain-of-thought prompting into the agent's workflow.
 Instead of directly providing an answer, the LLM is prompted to "think step-by-step" through its reasoning process for tasks like question classification, entity extraction, query generation, and answer formatting.
 This approach aims to improve the quality and accuracy of the LLM's outputs by making its internal reasoning more explicit and structured.